 Some credit unions, including Navy Federal Credit Union, refer to these fees as overdraft fees like their bank counterparts.
 However, you should always be on the lookout for the courtesy pay fee if you bank with a credit union.

 Unlike with banks, which require you to either opt into or out of overdraft protection, courtesy pay at credit unions automatically applies to certain types of transactions, typically including:

-If you have not opted into the additional courtesy pay program but have set up another form of overdraft protection — such as a linked account or line of credit — one-time debit or ATM charges that overdraft your account will likely be covered by the overdraft protection.
-If you are not opted into the additional courtesy pay program and also have not set up another form of overdraft protection, those charges will simply be denied.
+If you have not opted into the additional courtesy pay program but have set up another form of overdraft protection — such as a linked account or line of credit — one-time debit card or ATM charges that overdraft your checking account will likely be covered by the overdraft protection.
+If you are not opted into the additional courtesy pay program and also have not set up another form of overdraft protection, those charges will usually be denied.

-You may opt into or out of both the automatic courtesy pay program (checks, ACH, and recurring debit transactions) as well as opted-in courtesy pay (one-time debit and ATM transactions) at any time.
+You may opt into or out of both the automatic courtesy pay program (checks, ACH, and recurring debit card transactions) as well as opted-in courtesy pay (one-time debit card and ATM transactions) at any time.